.avif)

 Step 3: Learn about nutrient absorption and bioavailability

-Before making your supplements, it’s important to understand how digestion, absorption, and bioavailability work.
 The right combinations can enhance effectiveness, while the wrong pairings can reduce benefits or cause harm.

-- Pair nutrients for synergy: Vitamin D, magnesium, and calcium support bone health; vitamin C boosts iron absorption.
+- Pair nutrients for synergy: Vitamin D, magnesium, and calcium to support bone health; vitamin C boosts iron absorption.

 - Avoid conflicting combinations: Calcium reduces iron absorption; high doses of zinc can interfere with copper.